Snap SDK

 to identify the native application's main window.

-Here is a simple example of a launch function to launch Windows 10 Notepad and open mydocument.txt
+Here is a simple example of a launch function to launch Windows 10 Excel and open my-spreadsheet.txt

 :

-// Launch Windows 10 Notepad managed by Snap SDK.
+// Launch Windows 10 Excel managed by Snap SDK.

 const launchResult = await snapServer?.launch({